BentoBoxWorld/docs/docs/gamemodes/AOneBlock/index.md

 `phases` contains all information about phases that will be present in your AOneBlock world.

-`panels` allows to customize some user accessible panels.
+`panels` allows you to customize some user accessible panels.

 ### config.yml

-After addon is successfully installed, it will create config.yml file.
+After addon is successfully installed, it will create a config.yml file.
 Every option in this file comes with comments about them.
 Please check file for more information.
 You can find the latest config file: [config.yml](https://github.com/BentoBoxWorld/AOneBlock/blob/develop/src/main/resources/config.yml)

 ### Phase Config Files